 Basal cell carcinoma is the most common type of skin cancer, affecting 50-60,000 Canadians a year.
-This is a NON-MELANOMA skin cancer, that is NOT LIFE THREATENING.
+This is a non-melanoma skin cancer, that is not life-threatening.
 It is localized to the superficial layers of the skin and almost never spreads to other areas of the body.
-However, it can invade the surrounding tissue and cause significant deformities if left untreated.
-It develops in the bottom layer of the epidermis and is almost always associated with ultraviolet sun damage.
+However, it can invade the surrounding tissue and can cause significant deformities if left untreated.
+Basal cell carcinoma develops in the bottom layer of the epidermis and is almost always associated with ultraviolet sun damage.
 The most common areas it develops on is the face, ears, scalp, chest or back.

 - Persistent non-healing sore that bleeds, oozes or crusts

-- A shiny pink, white or red bump that is pearly or translucent
+- Shiny pink, white or red bump that is pearly or translucent

 - A pink growth with slightly elevated and rolled borders

-- A bump with visible blood vessels (telangiectasia’s) on the surface of the skin
+- Bump with visible blood vessels (telangiectasia’s) on the surface of the skin

-- A reddish, irritated patch on the back, shoulders, chest, arms or legs
+- Reddish, irritated patch on the back, shoulders, chest, arms or legs

 images from: www.canadianskincancerfoundation.com